mstark/eve_open_api/docs/MailApi.md

 # load the gem
 require 'eve_open_api'
 # setup authorization
-EveOpenApi.configure do |config|
+EVEOpenAPI.configure do |config|
   # Configure OAuth2 access token for authorization: evesso
   config.access_token = 'YOUR ACCESS TOKEN'
 end

-api_instance = EveOpenApi::MailApi.new
+api_instance = EVEOpenAPI::MailApi.new

 character_id = 56 # Integer | An EVE character ID

 opts = {
-  label: EveOpenApi::PostCharactersCharacterIdMailLabelsLabel.new, # PostCharactersCharacterIdMailLabelsLabel | Label to create
+  label: EVEOpenAPI::PostCharactersCharacterIdMailLabelsLabel.new, # PostCharactersCharacterIdMailLabelsLabel | Label to create
   datasource: "tranquility" # String | The server name you would like data from }